Skip to contents

 Details

-The Cal-Adapt API has a limit of around 20,000 mi^2 as the maximum area for which you can download a raster.
-This function will take a sf data frame larger than this and return blocks that cover the same extent.
+The Cal-Adapt API has a limit on the maximum area for which you can download a raster.
+This function will take a sf object larger than this and return blocks that cover the same extent.
 Subsequently you can download rasters for the individual blocks and mosaic them into the full area using ca_stars_mosaic.

 Note while this function can help you work around the maximum area you can download tifs via the API, it won't help you get spatially aggregated values from a large area using the API.
 For that, you would need to a) use this function to download rasters, b) mosaic them, and c) do a spatial aggregration on the large area-of-interest.